azzazzel/katacoda-scenarios/axon-quick-start/step1.md

 This will
  - download the latest Axon Server image _(if it's not downloaded already)_
- - create a container named `axonserver` run it in a container
+ - create a container named `axonserver`
  - start the container in the background
  - expose ports `8024` and `8124` for clients to connect